-The Global nLPHL One Working Group (GLOW) is an international, multidisciplinary collaborative research group that aims to improve the diagnosis and treatment of nodular lymphocyte-predominant Hodgkin lymphoma (NLPHL).
+The Global nLPHL One Working Group (GLOW) is a multidisciplinary collaborative research group that facilitates international collaboration to optimize the diagnosis, care, and outcomes for (and with) patients diagnosed with NLPHL worldwide.

 We serve as a coordinated research hub to drive NLPHL discovery across the age continuum.